The Hidden SEO Cost of AI Website Builders: Why "Beautiful and Fast" Isn't Enough

 AI builders absolutely look cheaper upfront.
 There are no design or web development costs in Year 1, because you're doing it yourself with AI assistance.
 For a scrappy start-up, that’s the dream scenario.

 But when you’re ready to evolve beyond the initial build, the credit-per-edit model means ongoing costs stay high forever.
-Whether your marketing team, developers, or agency is making the changes, every change to the site costs you money.
-On the other hand, CMS like WordPress or Webflow have higher upfront costs but minimal ongoing fees.
+Whether your marketing team, developers, or agency is making the changes, every site edit costs you money.
+CMS like WordPress or Webflow have higher upfront costs but minimal ongoing fees.

-The hidden math is what surprises most businesses.
-By Year 3, most businesses will have paid more for the AI builder than a professionally built site, and they'll still need to migrate eventually.
+By Year 3, most businesses will have paid more for the AI builder than a professionally built site, and they'll still need to migrate eventually, when the JavaScript-only functionality is no longer serving all of their search goals..

-Look, I'm not here to tell you these platforms are categorically bad, or have no place in our ever-adapting marketing world.
+I'm not here to tell you these platforms are categorically bad or have no place in our ever-adapting marketing world.
 They're not.
 I've used them myself.
-As always - time and place, people.
+As always — time and place, people.

 If you know what you want visually but struggle to articulate it to a designer, these tools are perfect for exploration.
 You can try five different layouts in an afternoon.
 You can show your executive team three design directions and get buy-in before you've spent a dollar on professional design.
 You can tweak and iterate to your heart’s content without being chained to a 50-thread email conversation with so many screenshots and Looms, you’ve officially lost the plot.